 The last NGAA Awards ceremony, held in Western Australia in 2016, received over an overwhelming number of high quality submissions, which were assessed by an independent panel of industry representatives.

 Through the assessment process, our judges and recognised three outstanding projects.

 The Mills Park Project involved the complete redevelopment of a 24ha park, replacing aged facilities struggling to meet the needs of the growing and changing suburban community with a low socio-economic status.
-The new Mills Park creates a community hub with facilities suitable for everyone.
-It will bond the growing multi-cultural community and attract visitors from surrounding areas whilst enhancing the suburb of Beckenham by increasing the availability of public open space for the community.
-It is also increasing the desirability of Beckenham as a place to live. leading to increased property values.
+The new Mills Park created a community hub with facilities suitable for everyone.

 As Perth’s first full-catchment greenfields transit-oriented development (TOD), The Village at Wellard achieves multiple goals with its delivery of an inclusive, highly connected and economically sustainable outer city community that sympathetically integrates with the natural environment.